mapcode-foundation/mapcode-java/README.md

 These are the release notes for the Java library for mapcodes.

+### 2.4.7

+* Added `fromCountryISO/2/3` methods to get a `Territory` value from a 2- or 3-character ISO 3166 string.

+* Added `allCountryISO2/3Codes` to get a set of all 2- or 3-character ISO 3166 codes.

+* Added `encodeRestrictToCountryISO` to restrict mapcodes to a 2- or 3-character ISO 3166 country.

 ### 2.4.6

 * General cleanup after running stricter IntelliJ inspections profile.